Humanitarian aid: Distortions due to food aid

 Beyond labor disincentive effects, food aid can have the unintended consequence of discouraging household-level production.
 Poor timing of aid and FFW wages that are above market rates cause negative dependency by diverting labor from local private uses, particularly if FFW obligations decrease labor on a household's own enterprises during a critical part of the production cycle.
 This type of disincentive impacts not only food aid recipients but also producers who sell to areas receiving food aid flows.

 FFW programs are often used to counter a perceived dependency syndrome associated with freely distributed food.
 However, poorly designed FFW programs may cause more risk of harming local production than the benefits of free food distribution.
 In structurally weak economies, FFW program design is not as simple as determining the appropriate wage rate.
 Empirical evidence from rural Ethiopia shows that higher-income households had excess labor and thus lower (not higher as expected) value of time, and therefore allocated this labor to FFW schemes in which poorer households could not afford to participate due to labor scarcity.
 Similarly, FFW programs in Cambodia have shown to be an additional, not alternative, source of employment and that the very poor rarely participate due to labor constraints.

+Food aid was found to increase the human population by decreasing mortality.